Former Prosecutor Defending dv Aggravated Assault in Utah

 How does a former prosecutor’s perspective help my aggravated assault case?

-Can I use a gun or knife in self-defense during a domestic dispute?
+Can I use a gun or knife in self defense during a domestic dispute?

-What happens to my "Protective Order" if the case is dismissed?
+What happens to my protective order or no contact order if the case is dismissed?

 Can an aggravated assault charge be expunged?